 Adams 12 Five Star Schools utilizes the Standard Response Protocol (SRP) developed by the I Love U Guys Foundation in collaboration with the Five Star District and law enforcement.
 The SRP is based not on individual scenarios but on the response to any given situation.
 The premise is simple - there are four actions that can be performed during an emergency situation:

-LockOUT - building is put in lockOUT based on activity in the surrounding area, not in the school or on school grounds.
+Secure - building is put in secure based on activity in the surrounding area, not in the school or on school grounds.
 School staff move all students and activities inside and ensure the building is locked while learning continues inside the school with minimal classroom interruption or distractions.
 Examples: Law enforcement activity such as serving warrants in the neighborhood; report of dangerous wildlife.

 LockDOWN - building is put on lockDOWN due to perceived danger inside or very near the building.
 All students and staff are trained to get behind a locked door - Locks, Lights, Out of Sight.
 In the rare event that a student cannot get behind a locked door, they are trained in self-evacuation protocols.
 Examples: Threat inside the school; emergency or dangerous situation very near the building.